 10. CONCLUSION This application is for the Part two storey, part single storey side/rear extension, enlargement of roofspace involving alterations to elevations.
-Due to the number of extensions, size, scale, depth would significantly alter the proportions of the original property and would fail to remain subordinate and result in a further loss of the garden contrary BE20, BE21, BE22, BE23, BE24 and BE38 of the Local Plan: Part Two (November 2012).
+Due to the number of extensions, size, scale, depth would significantly alter the proportions of the original property and would fail to remain subordinate to the host building, would be detrimental to the character and appearance of the area and result in a further loss of the garden contrary BE20, BE21, BE22, BE23, BE24 and BE38 of the Local Plan: Part Two (November 2012).